IlyanaIlyana/artlipat3/README.md

 - using handmade capture to protect bot registration (from which the second version suffered);

-- using checkboxes for completed tasks (visually like Trello or Wunderlist); checking checkbox results in updating db (MySQL) and crossing over the task name, both with jQuery functions;
+- using checkboxes for completed tasks (visually like Trello or Wunderlist); checking checkbox results in updating db and crossing out the task name, both with [jQuery functions] (https://api.jquery.com/jQuery.post/);

-- since 60 tasks are in the pre-determined list, to facilitate the search of the task in the list I used dinamic search with jQuery function "chosen";
+- since 60 tasks are in the pre-determined list, to facilitate the search of the task in the list I used dinamic search with jQuery plugin [Chosen] (https://harvesthq.github.io/chosen/);

-- since input of the case name envisages both new case and already existed case name, I used jQuery Autocomplete function;
+- since input of the case name envisages both new case and already existed case name, I used [jQuery Autocomplete function] (https://jqueryui.com/autocomplete/#remote);

-- the service is made bilingual; for this purpose, I had to solve two tasks: how to change "static content" (titles on html pages) and how to use appropriate pre-determined list of tasks from db.
+- the service is made bilingual; for this purpose I had to solve two tasks: how to change "static content" (titles on html pages) and how to use appropriate pre-determined list of e.g.tasks from db.
 For "statis content" I used a special "translation" table with column names "title_lung" where lung-part is amended by php.
-For predetermined lists ....;
+For predetermined lists I chosed to use different table with names table_lung and identical column names; at the moment only two languages are supported (en and ru), however theoretically not only langiuages but contries should be separated and lists of different content might have to be used for different countires;

 The project is realized with PHP and MySQL;